VirInvictus/getMusic/README.md

 Requires mutagen and tqdm to run.
-Requires FLAC and ffmpeg to be installed (flac for sure, but I'm currently working on a new version that requires ffmpeg as well for testing MP3 files).
+Requires FLAC and ffmpeg to be installed (the script will check for both).
 And, of course, requires Python to be installed.

 <p align="center">
   <img src="assets/logo.jpg" alt="getMusic.py logo" width="220">